 In 2020, the IRS began allowing taxpayers to file amended returns electronically.
 To file an amended return, you’ll fill out a new Form 1040, and then fill out Form 1040X.
 TaxSlayer makes it easy to complete and submit an amended tax return electronically.
 Simply log in or create a free account to begin.

 How long does it take to process an amended return?

-It usually takes up to 16 weeks to process an amended return.
+It usually takes up to 20 weeks to process an amended return whether the return is paper filed or electronically filed.
 It is important that you pay attention to the details, though.
 If you fail to sign or fill out any part of the document, it could take even longer to process.